johnsonpupuLin/SPlab_script/README.md

 # For Beginners
-If you are a beginner of operating Linux and learning bioinformatics, please read the file "basic_tutorial" first. (wrote in Traditional Chinese)
+If you are a beginner of operating Linux and learning bioinformatics, please read the file "basic_tutorial" first (wrote in Traditional Chinese).
 It is a file to help you get used to operating Linux, containing some initial knowledge such as logging in server and basic command.

-After you basically understand how Linux work, please read the file "advanced_tutorial". (wrote in Tranditional Chinese) It conntains some necessary skill and some of my notes for running scripts and analyzing our lab data.
+After you basically understand how Linux work, please read the file "advanced_tutorial" (wrote in Tranditional Chinese).
+It contains some necessary skill and some of my notes for running scripts and analyzing our lab data.

 It might take some time.